cbalan/k101/doc/4_services.md

 Lets look at a different type of service - A ClusterIP service

-We can create this kind of service in the kuberenets cluster by running
+We can create this kind of service in the kubernetes cluster by running

 ```kubectl apply -f resources/service-app/clusterip-service.yaml```